Real, Unbiased Alex Becker Review from Some Guy on the Internet

 He has multiple successful businesses under his belt and his entrepreneurial advice (from 2019 until now) is on point:

 (He kinda goes off the rails at the end, but the first 14 minutes are next level.)

-So if you honestly think they suck, just ask for a refund and move on.
+And even if you end up thinking HYROS sucks, just ask for a refund within 90 days and move on.

 But in my experience, the vast majority of haters are usually victim-minded twits who blame everyone else for their problems and sh*tty lives.

-So whether you buy any of Becker’s products or not, here’s the most important advice I can give you:
+So whether you buy anything from Becker or not, here’s the most important advice I can give you:

 Don’t be one of those people, Broski.